rust-lang/book/nostarch/chapter10.md

 ### Lifetime Annotation Syntax

 Lifetime annotations don’t change how long any of the references live.
+Rather, they describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes.
 Just as functions can accept any type when the signature specifies a generic type parameter, functions can accept references with any lifetime by specifying a generic lifetime parameter.
-Lifetime annotations describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes.

 Lifetime annotations have a slightly unusual syntax: the names of lifetime parameters must start with an apostrophe (`'`) and are usually all lowercase and very short, like generic types.
-Most people use the name `'a`.
+Most people use the name `'a` for the first lifetime annotation.
 We place lifetime parameter annotations after the `&` of a reference, using a space to separate the annotation from the reference’s type.

 Here are some examples: a reference to an `i32` without a lifetime parameter, a reference to an `i32` that has a lifetime parameter named `'a`, and a mutable